PX4/PX4-Devguide/en/contribute/README.md

 ### Tests Flights

-Test flights are important for quality assurance.
 The Dronecode test team can help review (test flight) your pull requests and provide feedback and logs.

-#### How to request test flights

-* Assign the test team [@PX4/testflights](https://github.com/orgs/PX4/teams/testflights) as a reviewer to the pull request or issue
-* Add a complete and thorough description of your changes
-* Wait for feedback from the test team
-* The test team will [add your PR/issue to their queue](https://github.com/PX4/Firmware/projects/18)

-#### Response times

-* Multi-Copter: up to 48 hours (typically within 24 hours)
-* VTOL, Fixed Wing: up to 4 days (typically 2 days)
+See [Test Flights](../test_and_ci/test_flights.md) for information about available test vehicles/autopilots, how to request flights, and response times.

 ### Have a problem?